Wyb0627/KBLink/README.md

 ```
 python main.py --gpu_count 1 --end_fix viznet --learn_weight
 ```
+### Experiment with GPT3
+We also provided the GPT3 version of our model, which substitutes the BERT encoder with GPT3.
+We placed the codes in the GPT3 folder.
+You may substitute the open API in gpt3_emb.py to generate embedding with GPT3 and use gpt3.py to run the code.

 ### Acknowledgment:
 Some of our code is from the [Tabbie code base](https://github.com/SFIG611/tabbie).
 We sincerely thank them for their contributions.